vmware-archive/vmware-vcenter/docs/esx_portgroup_readme.md

   traffic_shaping_policy: (Optional) This parameter defines the traffic shaping policy to be applied on the port group.
    Valid values : "Enabled", "Disabled"

-  averagebandwidth: (Optional) This parameter defines the average bandwidth to be applied on port group.
+  averagebandwidth: (Optional) This parameter defines the average bandwidth to be applied on the port group.
 This parameter is used if the "traffic_shaping_policy" is enabled.
                    Default value: 1000 Kbits/sec

   peakbandwidth: (Optional) This parameter defines the peak bandwidth to be applied on the port group.
 This parameter is used if the "traffic_shaping_policy"" is enabled.
                  Default value: 1000 Kbits/sec

-  burtsize: (Optional) This parameter ines the burst size to be applied on the port group.
+  burtsize: (Optional) This parameter defines the burst size to be applied on the port group.
 This parameter is used if the traffic_shaping_policy"" is enabled.
             Default value: 1024 Kbytes

-  vlanid : (Optional) This parameter defines the VLAN ID to be set on the portgroup.
+  vlanid : (Optional) This parameter defines the VLAN Id to be set on the portgroup.
            Valid value: 0 to 4095
            Default value: 0 (No VLAN)